MLearning

 No 116 1230

-• The logistic regression correctly classifies 1237 out 1358 individuals (91%).
+• The logistic regression correctly classifies 1,237 out of 1,358 individuals (91%).
+116 false negatives and 8 false positives.

 set.seed(112)